-The QUICK START feature allows you to set 30 seconds intervals of HIGH power cooking with a touch of the START key.
+The QUICK START feature allows you to set 30 seconds intervals of HIGH power cooking with a touch of the START/Q-START.

-Press START four times to select 2 minutes on HIGH power.
+Press START/Q-START four times to select 2 minutes on HIGH power.
 Your oven will start before you have finished the fourth press.

-During QUICK START cooking, you can extend the cooking time up to 10 minutes by repeatedly pressing the START key.
+During QUICK START cooking, you can extend the cooking time up to 10 minutes by repeatedly pressing the START/Q-START key.